What time do the ducks race?

 Admission is free to the DuckFest.
 However, items will be available for purchase.

 Six Quack (6): $25

 Flock of Ducks (25): $100

 Can I adopt ducks on race day?

-Yes, you can adopt a duck on race day if we are not sold out of ducks.
+No. You will need to adopt your ducks by midnight on Friday, August 3, if we are not sold out of ducks.
 If we sell out of ducks before race day, ducks will not be available for purchase on race day.